International Student Orientation Program (ISOP)

 Attendance is mandatory for new international students throughout all UR divisions.
 ISO’s in-person orientation is designed to supplement your online pre-arrival orientation and will provide opportunity to more critically think about and understand key aspects of maintaining your status during your studies at UR.
-Please review the ISOP Winter 2017 schedule online for details about your meeting, and be sure to complete TIPS in advance!
+Please review the ISOP Summer/Fall 2017 schedule online for details about your meeting, and be sure to complete TIPS in advance!

 Dependents: F-2 and J-2 dependents are welcome to attend ISOP.
 Dependents will also be invited to join a special Dependent Orientation meeting to learn about their status and opportunities available to them in the Rochester area.